-While there is no law which dictates the amount of time an H-1B worker can remain in the country after a revocation or a layoff it is necessary to seek alternate employment/change of visa status as soon as possible.
+While there is no law that dictates the amount of time an H-1B worker can remain in the country after a revocation or a layoff it is necessary to seek alternate employment/change of visa status as soon as possible.

 Under normal circumstances, an H-1B holder would have a 10-day grace period.
 However, this grace period only applies after the visa validation period is over.
 If you have gotten your H-1B revoked or gotten a layoff before the end of that validation period, then this 10-day grace period does not apply.

 Fortunately, the Federal Register’s final rule has provided a 60-day grace period for H-1B employees who have had their visas revoked or have experienced a layoff.
 You will have until the end of that period to rectify your situation.
 If you are not maintaining a valid U.S. visa by the end of those 60 days, then you will be considered “out of status”.